Police: 3-month-old in critical condition after being punched multiple times, man facing charges

 When they returned to the home, the baby was unresponsive, police said.

-They took the baby to the ER, where it was airlifted to Greenville Children’s Hospital.
+They took the baby to the ER, where he was airlifted to the hospital.
 The baby’s condition is listed as critical, according to police.

 Police officers spoke with the mother and grandmother at the hospital.